N.C. State Employee Viewpoint Survey

 Results will help identify factors that impact employees’ work experience and performance, enabling the State of North Carolina to recruit, support, and retain the state’s workforce.
 Results can also identify workforce trends, measure improvements, and measure performance in relation to other state governments.

-Survey participation is voluntary, confidential, and highly encouraged.
+Survey participation is voluntary and confidential.

 Survey Focus Areas